Presidential Commission (Ireland): Powers

-The Presidential Commission has often acted when the President is abroad, typically while making a state visit.
-When the government of the 26th Dáil collapsed in November 1992, president Mary Robinson was abroad.
+The Presidential Commission has often acted when the president is abroad, typically while making a state visit.
+When the 22nd government of Ireland collapsed in November 1992, president Mary Robinson was abroad.
 The resignation of the Progressive Democrats ministers, the appointment by Taoiseach Albert Reynolds of caretaker Fianna Fáil replacement ministers, and Reynolds' request for a dissolution of the Dáil, were all effected by the Presidential Commission.
 Temporary illness may also indispose the President.
 No President has ever refused to fulfil any of the duties of office.

-Bills have occasionally been signed into law while the President is out of the country, including the Marriage Act 2015 legalising same-sex marriage due to Michael D. Higgins being in the United States.
+Bills have occasionally been signed into law by the presidential commission while the president is out of the country; for example, the presidential commission signed the Marriage Act 2015 legislating for same-sex marriage as Michael D. Higgins was in the United States.

 Origins

 The Presidential Commission was created in the 1937 Constitution of Ireland.
-It was first used between December 1937, when the Constitution came into force, and June 1938, when the first President was inaugurated.
-Initially, as the Irish senate had not been constituted and elected, the seat on the Presidential Commission intended for the Cathaoirleach of Seanad Éireann was filled by the President of the High Court under the Transitory Provisions of the Constitution.
+It was first used between 29 December 1937, when the Constitution came into force, and 25 June 1938, when the first president was inaugurated.
+During this period, under the Transitory Provisions of the Constitution, the commission consisted of Chief Justice, the President of the High Court, and the Ceann Comhairle.
+Its composition differed from later commissions, as Seanad Éireann had not been constituted and elected.

 Members of the Presidential Commission as acting President of Ireland

-1937–38
+1937–1938

 From the adoption of the Constitution of Ireland to the inauguration of Douglas Hyde.